Labyrinth-Sonic the Hedgehog

 Each section of this page allows users to add their own notes to fill in any missing details or supply additional research etc.

-View/add general notes for Labyrinth Zone (3)
+View general notes for Labyrinth Zone (10)

 #1.
-Comment posted by Chris on Friday, 11th July 2008, 11:28pm (UTC)
+Comment posted by Chris on Saturday, 12th July 2008, 12:28am (BST)

 Labarinth Zone was ment to be the 2nd zone, but the Sonic Team didn't want a sudden spike in difficulty, so they changed it ti the 4th level.